buy the book ribbon

 In this chapter we’re going to spin up an actual server, make it accessible on the Internet with a real domain name, and then we’re going to install our app on it, using our container.

-It’s also key to making sure our tests give us true confidence over our deployments.
-If we go to the trouble of building a staging server,[1] we want to make sure that it’s as similar as possible to the production environment.
+Automation is also key to making sure our tests give us true confidence over our deployments.
+If we go to the trouble of building a staging server,[2] we want to make sure that it’s as similar as possible to the production environment.
 By automating the way we deploy, and using the same automation for staging and prod, we give ourselves much more confidence.

-🚧 Warning, this chapter is heavily under construction
+Warning, chapter under construction

 Getting a Domain Name